Arlene Schnitzer Concert Hall: Concert venue

 In 1972, a Seattle-based partnership was formed, Paramount Northwest.
 They leased the theatre for three years, with an option for six more, and promoted live concerts.
 Heart played there as part of the "Catch a Rising Star" series (which included Tom Petty and Elvis Costello, among others), for the admission price of 92 cents (promoted by local radio station KGON, 92.3 FM).
 John Haviland still owned it and claimed that the rent was "1/10 of what it should be for such a theatre": $4000 per month.
 In December 1972, Haviland proposed a state-run gambling casino on the property, claiming he was losing more than he could afford on the Paramount.
+On December 1, 1972, Black Oak Arkansas recorded a concert here that provided three of the seven songs on the band's 1973 album, "Raunch 'N' Roll Live."

-In March 1975, Haviland conducted an auction during which he sold off all the statuary, pipe organ, antique furniture, 16th century suit of armor, mirrors, China, Oriental rugs, original oil paintings, lighted gold-leaf music stands, and pianos (there were 3 grand pianos); basically everything that was not attached to the walls or floors.
+In March 1975, Haviland conducted an auction during which he sold off all the theatres' statuary, pipe organ, antique furniture, 16th century suit of armor, mirrors, china, oriental rugs, original oil paintings, lighted gold-leaf music stands and 3 grand pianos; basically everything that was not attached to the walls or floors.
 Haviland was trying to drive out the rock-concert promoting tenants and went into a legal dispute with Paramount Northwest over the lease.
-He felt that the young people targeted by the concerts were not spending enough money and were destroying the theatre.
+He felt that the young people targeted by the concerts were not spending enough money and were vandalizing and destroying the theatre.
 Haviland won a court case preventing Paramount Northwest from renewing their lease option.
 Haviland intended to renovate the theatre and offer a higher-class type of entertainment, including dinner theatre.

 In August 1976, the Paramount Theatre was sold to Seattle-based West Coast Theatres company.
-The owner offered to sell the property to the city for $4 million in 1980, but the city council had to decide whether to renovate the Paramount Theatre or build a performing arts center from the ground up.
+The owner offered to sell the property to the city for $4 million in 1980, but the city council debated whether to renovate the Paramount Theatre or demolish it and build a new performing arts center from the ground up.

-The City of Portland attempted to buy out the owner in 1982, but talks broke down.
+In 1982, the City of Portland negotiated with the owner to buy the theatre but talks broke down.
 The city council finally voted to condemn the building.
 A condemnation hearing jury determined that the city would have to pay the owner $4.1 million as compensation for the building.

 The theater cost $500,000 to build in 1928.
 As of October 2006, "The Schnitz" was assessed by Multnomah County at more than $32 million.